lane128/Show-hided-file-for-Mac-OS/README.md

 Update
 ========
--v1.1 fix the input without optional command would show the unamiable error prompt.
--add the GUI version.
+-v1.1 fix the input without optional command would show the unamiable error prompt.\n -add the GUI version.